 How to Use a Rowing Machine

-Rowing for fitness is praised by professional athletes and exercise scientists alike.
+Rowing has been praised by professional athletes and exercise scientists alike.
 In terms of cardio workouts from a gym machine, it’s one of the best.
-It’s a high-intensity, full-body workout that is gentle on the joints while working 85% of your muscles with every stroke- lower body, core muscles, AND upper body.
+It’s a high-intensity full-body workout that is gentle on the joints while working 85% of your muscles with every stroke- including lower body, core muscles, and upper body.

-Proper form is crucial to avoiding injury and maximizing effectiveness when rowing.
+Proper form is crucial to avoiding injury and maximizing effectiveness.
 Proper rowing machine form includes sitting upright (no slouching!), keeping your head neutral, and keeping your shoulders relaxed.
-We’ll walk you through the proper form throughout each movement of the stroke below.
+We’ll walk you through the proper form throughout each movement in the stroke below.

 Check out our locations to see if there is a CITYROW studio near you!
 If not, don’t worry- we have nearly 50 new locations opening soon across the U.S., and our franchise continues to grow to keep up with demand!

-Keep in mind that, though we’ve broken down the rowing motion here, each stroke should be a continuous movement and your rowing rhythm should have a sense of fluidity and continuity.
+Keep in mind that, though we’ve broken down the rowing motion here, each stroke should be a continuous motion and your rowing rhythm should have a sense of fluidity and continuity.

 If you are using an indoor rower with damper or resistance settings (air resistance rowing machines and magnetic rowing machines), start low while you become comfortable with the technique and form.
-Rowing at a higher setting increases your chances of injury.
-Approach with caution.
+Rowing at a higher setting increases your chances of injury and should be approached with caution.

 Even though damper and resistance levels can be adjusted to customize your rowing workout, the primary source of resistance comes from the power in your legs as you take off!
-Focus on this and you are sure to get a great workout, even at a low setting.
+Focus on this and you are sure to get a great workout even at a low setting.

 With a WaterRower, you won’t need to mess with damper settings or resistance- it uses natural water resistance to mimic the feel of rowing on a boat.
 The intensity of the workout is determined by how much YOU decide to push yourself.
-Simply grab a water bottle and towel, strap your feet in, grab the handle bar, and let’s get rowing!
+Simply grab a water bottle and towel, strap your feet in, bend your knees, grab the handlebar, and let’s get rowing!

 1. The Catch

 The starting position for the full stroke is called the catch.
 Bend your legs, keep your shoulders down, and hinge slightly forward at the torso with your arms fully extended.

-Tips: Your torso should be hinging at the hips, not hunched over.
+Tips: Your torso should be hinging at the hips slightly.
 Your shins should be close to vertical.
 Your heels may or may not be lifted at this point.

 2. The Drive

 This is where you produce power!
 Push to extend your legs fully, open your hips, then lean back to 1 o’clock.
-Pull the handlebar to your chest and release.
+Pull the handlebar to your chest and release it.
 The power comes from the push of your legs; the pull of your arms is just the finish.

 3. The Recovery